-Warrant issuances during the three months ended June 30, 2020
+Warrant issuances during the three and six months ended September 30, 2020

-During the three months ended June 30, 2020, the Company issued 50,000 warrants as compensation for advisor and consultant services, which were fair valued at \$45,113 and expensed in general and administrative expenses, with a corresponding credit to additional paid in capital.
-Their fair value has been estimated using a multi-nomial lattice model with an expected life of 3 years, a risk free rate ranging from 0.259% to 0.692%, stock price in range of \$0.970 to \$1.367 and expected volatility of 125.4% to 131.90%
+During the three months ended June 30, 2020, the Company issued 50,000 warrants as compensation for advisor and consultant services, which were fair valued at \$38,411 and expensed in general and administrative expenses and research and development expenses, with a corresponding credit to additional paid in capital.
+Their fair value has been estimated using a multi-nomial lattice model with an expected life of 3 years, a risk free rate ranging from 0.259% to 0.692%, stock price in range of \$0.970 to \$1.367 and expected volatility of 125.4% to 131.90%.
+During the three months ended June 30, 2020, the Company also expensed in general and administrative expenses and research and development expenses, an amount of \$6,972, related to warrants issued in prior periods that vested in the current period.